SebastianGi/DesuBot/README.md

 ### Prerequisites

 To run the bot you need to create a new app on the [Discord developer page](https://discordapp.com/developers/applications/me).
 Create the app, give it a name and an avatar, on the next page "Create a Bot User" and copy the token.
-You will need to add this token in the `config.json` later.
+You will need to add this token in the `config.json` file later.

 To run the -osu command you also need an [an osu!-API key](https://github.com/ppy/osu-api/wiki) which needs to be added in the `config.json` file.